 CRISIS (Creative Resolutions of Impending Situations with Intelligent Solutions) is our summer residential program for current fifth and sixth graders in the 4th–6th Grade Talent Search.
-Through problem-based learning, CRISIS will build leadership and teamwork skills by asking students to assume the role of a professional on a research team, collaborating with team members to solve a community crisis.
-They will explore a field such as engineering, business, medicine and health while participating in leadership and development activities designed to help participants discover more about who they are and what they want to be.
+Through problem-based learning, CRISIS builds leadership and teamwork skills by asking students to assume the role of a professional on a research team—collaborating with team members to solve a community crisis.
+Participants explore a field such as engineering, law, or journalism while participating in leadership and development activities designed to help them discover more about who they are and what they want to be.

-Examine the effect of pandemics from the perspective of medical professionals, researchers, and vaccine developers, the government, the media, businesses, and financial institutions as you prepare a response to a potential outbreak.
+Examine the effects of a large scale off-shore drilling disaster from the perspective of engineers, lawyers, researchers, marine biologists, the media, and financial institutions as you prepare a response to the spill.

 What is Problem-based Learning?

-CRISIS is unique in its utilization of problem-based learning.
-Pioneered in medical school programs, problem-based learning actively engages students in constructing knowledge by
+Pioneered in medical school programs, problem-based learning actively engages students in constructing knowledge by:

 The Academic Experience